pianomanfrazier/techblog/content/post/drafts/what-is-functional-programming.md

 How is currying useful?

 How about providing different ways to render a list?
+Currying makes it easy to make functions from other functions.

 ```js
 list = ['Fries', 'Hamburger', 'Shake']